 Re-signing Carlos Dunlap and adding Kerry Hyder from the division rival San Francisco 49ers in free agency was darn good from a short-term standpoint.
 However, it does not change what this team is facing in the NFC West moving forward.
 We’re talking about Kyler Murray in Arizona, new Los Angeles Rams quarterback Matthew Stafford and a top-three pick in San Francisco.
 Quarterback play is going to be a major conversation in the division moving forward.

-At 6-foot-5 and 262 pounds, Tryon is a perfect fit in defensive coordinator Ken Norton Jr.’s defensive scheme.
+At 6-foot-6 and 255 pounds, Smith is a perfect fit in defensive coordinator Ken Norton Jr.’s defensive scheme.
 He has the frame to hold up well and boasts plus-level speed for someone his size.
-Prior to opting out of the 2020 season, Tryon recorded 12.5 tackles for loss and eight sacks for the Huskies in 2019.
+He also starred at UAB, recording 23.5 tackles for loss and 12.5 sacks over the past two seasons.

 At the very least, he could be a situational pass rusher out of the gate.
 It’s a need for a Seahawks defense that saw safety Jamal Adams lead the unit in sacks a season ago with 9.5.